tajmone/pandoc-goodies/pp/test/Highlight.md

 <!-- -->

-> **NOTE 2**: This macro creates a temporary file (named “`_pp-tempfileX.tmp`”, where `X` is a numeric counter) in the macros folder (`/pp/macros/`) for each macro call in the document, to temporarily store the code to highlight.
+> **NOTE 2**: This macro, when run inside Windows CMD, creates a temporary file (named “`_pp-tempfileX.tmp`”, where `X` is a numeric counter) in the macros folder (`/pp/macros/`) for each macro call in the document, to temporarily store the code to highlight.
 At each PP invocation the `X` counter is reset, and the previous temp files are written over.
 These temporary files are set to be ignored by Git, so you shouldn't worry about them.
+>
+> When run inside Shell/Bash (including Git Bash for Windows) it doesn't write any temporary files to disk.

 ## Basic Example